DQL VS Other Query Languages¶

 Preface¶

-DQL is a unified query language for Guance.
-In order to facilitate everyone to learn this language, we select several different query languages to compare with it, so that everyone can understand and use DQL quickly.
+DQL is Guance's unified query language.
+To facilitate learning this language, we will compare it with several other query languages below to help users understand and use DQL more quickly.

-Here we choose PromQL, LogQL and well-known SQL statements as a comparison, and make a comparison of the basic use of each query language.
+Here, we have chosen PromQL, LogQL, and the well-known SQL statements for comparison, highlighting the basic usage of each query language.

-Note: SQL has powerful ability to add, delete, check and change, so only its query function is taken here for comparison.
+Note: SQL has powerful capabilities for insert, delete, update, and select operations; here we only focus on its query functionality for comparison.

-The following will explain the differences of each query language from the following aspects:
+The following sections will explain the differences between these query languages in terms of:

 Query Language | Basic Structure |